モロッコ

 Meet your guide and spend a half day walking the narrow streets of the medina while learning about its history and culture.

-Tannery (leather tanning)
+Tannery (leather tanneries)

 Al-Attarine Madrasa